 We present trends in Chinook and coho salmon bycatch because they are the most likely to be impacted by observed fisheries, and because ocean troll fisheries target both species.
 In addition, both species include multiple populations that are listed under the Endangered Species Act.
 Salmon bycatch in groundfish fisheries has the potential to cause friction between the groundfish and salmon sectors.
-This has been the case for Chinook salmon, and high levels of bycatch in some years have created an on-going fisheries management challenge.
+This has been the case for Chinook salmon, and high levels of bycatch in some years have created an ongoing fisheries management challenge.
 We present data beginning in 2002, when WCGOP began observing these fisheries.
-Chinook bycatch in the hake fishery as a whole has been volatile, with a high in 2014.
-In 2017 and 2018, bycatch was higher than the preceding two years, but similar to 2011-12.
+Chinook salmon bycatch in the hake fishery as a whole has been volatile, with a high in 2014.
+In 2019, bycatch was slightly lower than 2018 and similar to 2017.
 Non-catch share (NCS) bycatch has been minimal across all years.
-After extremely high bycatch in 2002 and 2003, mostly in the limited entry bottom trawl fishery, Chinook bycatch by the shoreside non-hake fishery was the highest since 2005 (mostly attributed to the catch share bottom trawl fishery), but bycatch was relatively low from 2016-18.
+After extremely high bycatch in 2002 and 2003, mostly in the limited entry bottom trawl fishery, Chinook salmon bycatch has remained relatively low in the shoreside non-hake fishery.
+In 2014, Chinook salmon bycatch by the shoreside non-hake fishery was the highest since 2005 (mostly attributed to the catch share bottom trawl fishery), but bycatch was relatively low from 2016-19.

-Over the time period examined, coho bycatch was generally an order of magnitude lower than Chinook bycatch, with considerable amounts of interannual variability.
-Bycatch in the hake fishery was elevated in 2002, 2005, 2007, 2011, and 2014, compared to other years when bycatch was lower.
-Bycatch in the NCS and shoreside non-hake fisheries has remained at moderate levels across all years, though NCS coho bycatch in 2018 was higher than all other years except 2014.
-The increased bycatch in 2018 is partially due to the first observed salmon bycatch in the OA Hook-and-Line fishery.
-In low encounter rate situations like this, ratio estimators can result in estimates with greater uncertainty.
-In this case, we estimated that one observed coho represented approximately nine total coho salmon in the fleet, or about 13% of the bycatch in the NCS fleet for the year.
+Over the time period examined, coho salmon bycatch was generally an order of magnitude lower than Chinook salmon bycatch, with considerable amounts of interannual variability.
+Bycatch in the hake fishery was elevated in 2002, 2005, 2007, 2011, 2014, and 2019 compared to other years when bycatch was lower.
+Bycatch in the NCS and shoreside non-hake fisheries has remained at moderate levels across all years, though NCS coho salmon bycatch in 2018 and 2019 was higher than the preceding several years.
+In 2019, coho salmon bycatch in these sectors was higher than all other years except 2014.
+In 2019, the first incidence of coho salmon bycatch was observed in the Nearshore South, OA California Halibut, and Directed Pacific Halibut fisheries.
+Each of these sectors saw one observed coho salmon, expanding to an estimated sector total of 26, 4, and 8 fish, respectively.
+These represent about 29%, 4%, and 9% of the NCS total estimated coho salmon bycatch, respectively.
+Note that in low encounter rate situations like this, ratio estimators can result in estimates with greater uncertainty.
+In addition, note that the Directed Pacific Halibut fishery was not observed prior to 2017.

 Figure 1.
-Chinook salmon bycatch in fisheries monitored by A-SHOP, CM, EM, and WCGOP, 2002-18.
-Hake includes at-sea catcher processors, at-sea mothership catcher vessels, and shoreside processors.
-NCS includes non-catch share (CS) exempted fishing permits, sablefish primary, nearshore, open access (OA) California halibut, pink shrimp, and OA hook-and-line.
-SS Non-hake includes shoreside limited entry (LE) and CS bottom trawl, CS fixed gear, CS midwater rockfish, and LE California halibut.
+Chinook (upper panel) and coho (lower panel) salmon bycatch in fisheries monitored by A-SHOP, CM, EM, and WCGOP, 2002-19.
+Hake includes at-sea catcher processors, at-sea mothership catcher-vessels, and shoreside processors.
+Non-catch share (NCS) includes non-catch share exempted fishing permits, sablefish primary, nearshore, open access (OA) California halibut, pink shrimp, and OA hook-and-line.
+Shoreside (SS) Non-hake includes shoreside limited entry (LE) and catch share (CS) bottom trawl, CS fixed gear, CS midwater rockfish, and LE California halibut.